Vehicle Market Value Calculator: How to calculate the true market price for your car or find out how much a car is worth.

 How to Get Private & Trade Car Prices in 3 Steps?

-A great tool for selling a car, trading or buying second-hand cars for sale is the Red Book car value guide.
-This is where you can find private and trade valuation prices for different makes and models of used cars on the Australian market.
+The Red Book car value guide is a great tool for selling cars, trading or buying used cars.
+This is where you can find private and trade valuation prices for different makes and models of vehicles on the Australian market.
 Including list price when new.
 Other information includes:

-3. You will be displayed a vehicle match, from here you can click “More Details” to see the valuation of the car and other details of that model displayed.
+- You will be displayed a vehicle match, from here you can click “More Details” to see the car’s valuation and other details of that model displayed.

 Once you have chosen your model then scroll down until you see the Valuation Prices in the top right corner